0Athena/GTR_template/README.md

-# GTR Movies
+# GTR template

-A movie application with basic user CRUD and auth features - developed using React, Node, Express and MongoDB.
+A template application with basic user CRUD and auth features - developed using React, Node, Express and MongoDB.

 #### What you need to run this code
 1. Node (13.12.0)